 My Oxfordshire Art Weeks exhibition is in my home and studio.
 The Coach House, Castle Street, is very central in Wallingford, with the Castle Meadows, Castle Gardens and the River Thames closeby.

 Most of my paintings are inspired by the landscapes of the Ridgeway and the Chilterns.
 For many years, I lived in a small Buckinghamshire village close to Ivinghoe Beacon at the eastern end of the Ridgeway.
 I drew and painted the chalk downland of that area and further afield within the Chilterns Area of Outstanding Natural Beauty.

 I moved to Oxfordshire in 2021, first to Wantage, then to Wallingford where I am now settled.
 I am currently working on drawings and paintings depicting the landscapes of the Berkshire Downs close to Wantage.

 At this exhibition, you'll see both recent and earlier work, as well as work in progress.
-My original paintings are professionally scanned and these scans are used to produce high quality, limited edition, giclee prints.
-The exhibition will include these prints as well as a wide range of cards.
+My original paintings are professionally scanned and these scans are used to produce high quality, limited edition giclee prints.
+The exhibition will include these prints plus a wide range of cards.

 The ceramicist Robyn Hardyman and the jeweller Kate Wilkinson are joining me at the Coach House for Oxfordshire Art Weeks.